-Configuring auditing in ApexSQL Auditing is a quick and easy task.
+Configuring auditing in ApexSQL Audit is a quick and easy task.
 One simply needs to define which specific SQL Server events should be audited on both server and database levels, as can be seen in the Auditing SQL Server databases – initial configuration article and then apply the configuration to complete the setup process.
-Auditing will immediately commence, and user can then query their central repository databases to create comprehensive reports and use various filters to ensure they can produce high quality and precise reports.
+SQL auditing will immediately commence, and user can then query their central repository databases to create comprehensive reports and use various filters to ensure they can produce high-quality and precise reports.

 Nevertheless, even though excess information can be filtered out in the reports, the better practice is to not audit events with zero or minimal auditing value at all, since excess auditing may result in various additional expenses, such as:

 - Longer processing time when storing audited information into the central repository

 - Higher disk space requirements – which can take especially heavy toll in the high-traffic SQL Server environments, especially in cases when traces created by ApexSQL Audit have to be temporarily stored on the local drive in case of higher priority SQL Server processing

 - Slower report creation due to more complex filters

 - Time investments when creating a new report every time, due to the requirement to remove excess data

 With the above in mind, there is no reason why ‘all’ events should be audited in any case and add unnecessary encumbrance on their auditing or production environments.
 In this article, we are going to show how to use different SQL auditing tool’s assets, including auditing filters and features that will allow high-end auditing jobs to be put in motion over different SQL Server instances with minimal auditing trails ensuring the best performance and lowest requirements.

 Once the application is installed, SQL auditing does not commence immediately – the auditing filters must first be configured.